kulanko/Library/README.md

 GROUP MEMBERS

-ELSIE CHERUIYOT
+ELSIE CHERUIYOT,
-ALEX GITONGA
+ALEX GITONGA,
-INNOCENT
+INNOCENT,
-BONIFACE KULANKO
+BONIFACE KULANKO,
-JEFFREY GITUKU
+JEFFREY GITUKU.

 This project is a Library Management System created using Python’s Object-Oriented Programming (OOP) concepts.
 It allows users to manage a collection of books, add new books, search for books by title or author, and remove books.
 There’s also functionality to handle different book types like eBooks and audiobooks.